Your First Travel Credit Card- Best Main Players

 For Example…

-Generally there are 4 Ecosystems for Cards- capital one, chase, AMEX and citi.
+Generally there are four ecosystems for Cards- Capital One, Chase, AMEX and Citi.
 A combo of these are going to be your best bet overall but the order you get them in can matter!
 Many people will say to start with chase cards if you’re serious into getting into hacking.
-That’s because Chase has a 5/24 rule, meaning you can’t have more than 5 cards opened in the last 24 months of any cards (excluding Business cards) and be approved for a Chase card.
-I know that sounds like a lot but you’d be surprised.
+That’s because Chase has a 5/24 rule – meaning you can’t have more than five cards (of any kind, excluding business cards) opened in the last 24 months AND be approved for a Chase card.
+I know that sounds like a lot, but you’d be surprised.

 Examples of useful card combinations include: